 New parents are bombarded from all sides about what to do, what to buy, how to act, and even how to talk around their young family members.
 But one of the more critical things that new parents often overlook is hearing protection for kids.

-As a member of the legion-of-no-sleep, I can help here.
-Over the last week, I bought all the best models the internet had to offer, and used our test head to see how well each hearing protector gets rid of unwanted noise.
-Decibel ratings are fraught with problems, so why not let us give you the whole picture, objectively?
+As a member of the legion of no sleep, I can help here.
+I bought all the best models the internet had to offer and used our test head to see how well each hearing protector gets rid of unwanted noise.
+Decibel ratings are fraught with problems, so why not let us give you the whole picture objectively?

 Why do you need hearing protection for your child?